Highway sniper who shot 2 idolized Nikolas Cruz, sheriff says

-(CNN)A sniper who targeted cars on a Georgia highway left behind a "hate-filled" document describing the Parkland, Florida high school gunman Nikolas Cruz as a hero, a sheriff said.
+(CNN)A sniper who targeted cars on a Georgia highway left behind a "hate-filled" document describing the Parkland high school gunman Nikolas Cruz as a hero, a sheriff said.

 Authorities identified the sniper as Rex Whitmire Harbour, 26, of Snellville, Georgia.